abelardopardo/ontask_b/docs_src/Install/index.rst

 - ``BASE_URL``

-  Suffix that follows the hostname when accessing OnTask once deployed.
-This is to allow OnTask to be deployed as part of a larger webserver when the application is accessed as, for example, ``hostname.com/suffix/ontask``.
+  Suffix that follows the host name when accessing OnTask once deployed.
+This is to allow OnTask to be deployed as part of a larger web server when the application is accessed as, for example, ``hostname.com/suffix/ontask``.

   Default: ``''``

+- ``DATAOPS_PLUGIN_DIRECTORY``

+  Folder in the local file system containing the OnTask plugins.

+  Default: `src/plugins`

 - ``DJANGO_SETTINGS_MODULE``